 But then, this is what makes it a hybrid moving forward into the 21st century, and not just the thing it resembles, and I am obviously far too hung up on the past for my own good.
 Yet my single favorite frame even merges background and character animation: upon their failure at the awards gala, our anti-heroes are surrounded by an enormous army of police, who still have moving facial expressions but whose bodies are practically frozen there, actually receding into the backdrop and becoming part of it, suddenly given incongruously evocative lighting effects, exactly like a not-very-expensive mid-century cartoon might do, even exactly in the ways I complain about mid-century cartoons, in that there was never actually a good reason to do jarringly-overelaborated paintings of the characters when a held frame would've done perfectly fine.
 My second favorite frame, anyway, was an establishing shot of Wolf walking on top of a building, just a hazy silhouette.

 And all of this craft, all this novelty, all this loving homage, for what?
 It's not a particularly interesting world to do background paintings of, it's just LA.
-It's not particularly emotional cartooning, it's just mugging and flailing.
+It's not particularly emotional or amusing cartooning, it's just mugging and flailing.
 And the story...
 I'm not sure I even can completely articulate why, but the fundamental thing, the thing that makes me reject it out of hand, sounds nuts.
 But here it is: this talking animal cartoon's world-building is a crock of shit.